ryanoley/ram/ram/strategy/long_pead/implementation/README.md

 python ram/data/data_gcp_manager.py -s 4 -v 17 -up   # Upload
 ```

 3. Restart run, which will delete the final file, re-stack data, re-fit model and report most up-to-date results.
+Because the stacking and training can take some time for each model, one can spin up multiple instances.
+Currently, I think one can get away with running 16 cores, but be sure to use the `highmem` version of this image.

 ```
 bash ram/strategy/long_pead/implementation/rerun.sh list      # List all runs